 Welcome to Chechnya changed the names and facial details of all those victims interviewed to protect their human rights from further state persecution.

-As someone who has spent my adult life fighting for LGBTQ+ equality, I have watched the growing persecution of LGBTQ+ people in Russia with horror.
-Here the introduction of the 2013 ‘gay propaganda law’ was a mere tool for state-sanctioned oppression as men, teenagers and women found themselves subject to horrific treatment.
-Victims have suffered humiliation, degradation, and abuse at the hands of gangs whose sole aim is to purify Russian society.
-Many of those victims were mere teenagers who could be manipulated and threatened easily.
+As someone who has spent my adult life fighting for LGBTQ+ equality and rights, I have watched the growing persecution of LGBTQ+ people in Russia with horror.
+The 2013 ‘gay propaganda law’ introduction was a mere tool for state-sanctioned oppression as men, teenagers, and women found themselves subjected to horrific treatment.
+These victims have suffered humiliation, degradation, and abuse at the hands of gangs whose sole aim is to purify Russian society, with many of those victims being teenagers who could be manipulated and threatened easily.
 Their plight caught on social media posts that remain openly available on platforms that should have protected them.
-But these human rights abuses have found an even greater evil in the hands of Ramzan Kadyrov, the Putin loving puppet leader of Chechnya.
+But these human rights abuses have found an even greater evil in the hands of Ramzan Kadyrov, the Putin-loving puppet leader of Chechnya.
 Here, stories began to emerge in 2017 of torture, murder, and the social cleansing of LGBTQ+ people.

-Acclaimed documentary filmmaker David French brings these human rights abuses to life in Welcome to Chechnya through cutting edge facial editing software to protect victims.
-While at the same time reflecting the bravery of the Russian LGBT+ activists who risk their own lives in helping individuals escape persecution.
-This is a documentary that not only shines a light on the social cleansing at the heart of Putin’s Russia and Kadyrov’s Chechnya but also reminds us that LGBTQ+ torture and persecution is far from being a footnote in history.
+Acclaimed documentary filmmaker David French brings these human rights abuses to life in Welcome to Chechnya through cutting-edge facial editing software to protect victims as he reflects upon the bravery of the Russian LGBT+ community and activists.
+This documentary not only shines a light on the social cleansing at the heart of Putin’s Russia and Kadyrov’s Chechnya but also reminds us that LGBTQ+ torture and persecution are far from being a footnote in history.

 READ MORE: FLEE

 As we follow the harrowing journey of ‘Grisha’, ‘Anya’ and others, French uses footage uncovered by LGBTQ+ and human rights activists to bring home the reality of the abuses at play.
 This footage leaves the viewer stunned, angry, and dismayed at the lack of global justice.
-While in turn asking why there remains an international indifference to the state-orchestrated torture and murder underway.
+While, in turn, asking why there remains an international indifference to the state-orchestrated torture and murder underway.
 After all, these events can be traced back to 2017.
-Here the denials of Putin and Kadyrov were made through smiles, laughter, and open dismal of the existence of LGBTQ+ people, while the world ignored the screams of the victims.
+Here the denials of Putin and Kadyrov were made through smiles that openly dismissed the existence of LGBTQ+ people while the world ignored the screams of the victims.